 There are numerous reasons to seek the help of experienced attorneys after a car accident.
 Personal injury lawyers have the knowledge and resources to investigate the circumstances of your case, gather evidence, and assess your claim’s value.

-Your attorney assists you every step of the way, from discovery to collecting your compensation.
+Your attorney assists you every step of the way, from the investigation through collecting your compensation.
 Besides ensuring you meet necessary filing deadlines, an attorney can help you after a crash by providing the following services.

-If your accident expenses exceed your insurance coverage, talk to your attorney about filing a lawsuit to recover additional damages.
+If your accident expenses exceed your insurance coverage, talk to your attorney about filing a lawsuit against the at-fault party to recover additional damages.

 Utah follows a modified comparative negligence law.
 If you are less than 50% responsible for an accident, you can still seek compensation for damages.
 However, the amount you’ll receive gets reduced by your percentage of fault.